 Don't worry, energy companies will work together to make sure you won't get cut off.

 What if I'm in debt to my existing energy supplier?

 Customers who use a prepayment meter can switch supplier, and transfer their debt, even if they owe as much as £500 per fuel.
 The process is known as the Debt Assignment Protocol.
 For more information see our Debt Assignment Protocol - Frequently Asked Questions factsheet (PDF 35KB).

 What can I do if I change my mind?

-There is a two week period where you can change your mind - just get in touch with your energy supplier to let them know.
+There is a cooling off period of at least 7 working days where you can change your mind.
+Just get in touch with your energy supplier to let them know.

 What do I do if I want to make a complaint?

 If you want to make a complaint about how your switch was handled, you should contact your energy company.
 Our how to make a complaint page has further information on how the complaints process works.